richorama/orleans-grain-extensions/readme.md

 Orleans does not _guarantee_ a single instance of a grain.
 Instead it favours availability.
 Therefore during a network partition, multiple activations of the same grain ID may be present in the system.

-The `SingletonGrain` base class attempts to address this, by using Azure Blob locks to limit the number of activations to no more than one.
-This is at the cost of availability.
+The `SingletonGrain` base class attempts to address this, by taking out a lease on an Azure Blob to limit the number of activations to no more than one.
+This is at the cost of availability, an increased network traffic to the blob storage system.
+It also slows down activation of the grain.

 If the lease is taken by another grain, or the lease taken be a grain lost in failure (up to 30 seconds by default), then the grain will throw an exception in the `ActivateAsync` method, and fail to activate.
 You will see an exception.

 ## Usage